RedisLabs/redislabs-docs/content/platforms/openshift/getting-started-cli.md

 ## Step 1: Login

-- Log in to your OpenShift account as a super admin (so you have access to all the default projects).
+1. Log in to your OpenShift account as a super admin so that you have access to all the default projects.
-- Create a new project, fill in the name and other details for the project, and click **Create**.
+1. Create a new project, fill in the name and other details for the project, and click **Create**.

     ![getting-started-kubernetes-openshift-image1]( /images/rs/getting-started-kubernetes-openshift-image1.png )

-- Click on “admin” (upper right corner) and then “Copy Login.”
+1. Click on **admin** (upper right corner) and then **Copy Login**.

     ![getting-started-kubernetes-openshift-image4]( /images/rs/getting-started-kubernetes-openshift-image4.png )

-- Paste the *login* command into your shell; it should look something like this:
+1. Paste the `login` command into your shell, for example:

     ```src
     oc login https://your-cluster.acme.com –token=your$login$token
     ```

-- Next, verify that you are using the newly created project.
-Type:
+1. To verify that you are using the newly created project, run:

     ```src
     oc project <your project name>
     ```

-This will shift to your project rather than the default project (you can verify the project you’re currently using with the *oc project* command).
+This shifts to your project rather than the default project.
+You can confirm that you are in the correct project with `oc project`.

 ## Step 2: Get deployment files

-Clone this repository, which contains the deployment files:
+Clone Kubernetes docs repository to get the deployment files:

 ```src
 git clone https://github.com/RedisLabs/redis-enterprise-k8s-docs